Chapter:

 Steel is an alloy of iron and usually carbon (2%), but other

-alloys like tungsten, manganese, and chromium can be
+alloys like tungsten, manganese, and chromium are

 used.
 Carbon hardens the steel.
 Increasing the carbon